 Listening and learning across ideological divides takes courage and time and may be perceived as a distraction from business efficiency.
 This is why new approaches to health systems delivery require sufficient time, space and an appreciation of the need to build connections across diverse constituencies and spheres of influence.
 This is why collaborative leadership is critical.

 What is collaborative leadership?

 Leadership, in this context, needs to represent an ability to apprehend and hold these apparently irreconcilable positions.
-It has to sustain, rather than disengage, from people, networks and organisations.
-It also has to keep opening up emotional, motivational and relational spaces where power transactions, fears and sentiments about what is at stake can be expressed and shared and heard.
+It has to sustain, rather than disengage from people, networks and organisations.
+It also has to keep opening up emotional, motivational and relational spaces where power transactions, fears and sentiments about what is at stake can be expressed, shared and heard.

-This sort of leadership is not about the heroic marshalling of resources or instructions.
+This sort of leadership isn’t about the heroic marshalling of resources or instructions.
 Well-defined and inflexible action plans which only engage those at the beginning, and neglect anyone who doesn’t sign up to the mission or vision of the change programme, aren’t an option.

 We are talking about leadership that cuts across interfaces of organisations and networks, and positions of power and vested interests.
 It requires the tolerance of uncertainty and the courage to sustain action-focused networks.
 It looks to maintain influence and optimism, while reducing any perceived threats and fears of failure, or intolerance.

 Some of these qualities of leadership are captured in recent trends in NHS service reform.
 Others are unique to the territory of working with disadvantage, troubled and traumatised populations facing multiple adversities, and when identity and heritage and race and ethnicity related injustices are central.